 Integrate access and metro/backhaul networks into one seamless optical access and aggregation networks?

-Allow individual customers on a live G-PON to be upgraded to higher capacity next generation systems without impacting on other users’ traffic?
+Allow individual customers on a live legacy PON to be upgraded to higher capacity next generation systems without impacting on other users’ traffic?

 Allow systems to evolve to higher split ratios physically and logically in optical access networks?